kayleb93/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the type of the file named iamafile
+Move the file betty from /tmp/ to /tmp/my_first_directory